GeneAr1/enrollment/Project Outline.md

                 something to look at for later https://flask-login.readthedocs.io/en/latest/
                 # future enhancement
 # 3.61
-        Set up session for enrollment and logout routes
+        Set up session for enrollment and logout route
+# 3.62
+        Configure the navigation to use sessions
+        test the sessions